 The South Carolina Department of Employment and Workforce is solely responsible for determining an employee’s eligibility.
 All employees have the option to file for unemployment using the MyBenefits portal or calling 1-866-831-1724.

-Employee's may access SCDEW's website https://dew.sc.gov/individuals for further information about the unemployment filing process and additional links as it relates to COVID-19 unemployment resources.
+Employee's may access SCDEW's website https://dew.sc.gov/individuals for further information about the unemployment filing process.

 No. Furlough days are unpaid leave and may not be taken on any university holiday.

 No. Employees cannot use sick leave or annual leave to offset a furlough day.

 No. Furlough days must be taken in five day increments during the same work week.
 Employees may not take furlough during any week which includes a university holiday.